 After a long and busy week, all I want to do is relax.
 And what better way to unwind than with a bubble bath?
-Luckily, today is National Bubble Bath day which gives me the perfect excuse to soak in my tub this evening.
+Luckily, today is National Bubble Bath day which gives me the perfect excuse to soak in my tub after dinner.

-A regular bath is still a great way to loosen up, but I enjoy mine much more when it’s accompanied by sweet smells, moisturizing suds and calming accessories.
+A regular bath is a great way to loosen up, but I enjoy mine accompanied by sweet smells, moisturizing suds, and calming accessories.
 Kind of like bringing the spa to my home!

 *Post includes affiliate links.

 Setting The Scene For A Perfect Bubble Bath

 Before you hop in the tub, make sure you have a calming environment to allow for full relaxation.
 Here are a few ways to bring the spa scene to your own bathroom.

 Candles always put me in a good mood, and if I can, I like to light one when I take a bath.
 I might be a bit biased… but I adore this new candle we recently launched at the Just Jill Shop!

 The scent is “Cozy Winter Cabin” and it features hints of pine, orange, light cinnamon, clove, and warm woods.
 Perfect for the colder months!